Protein losing enteropathy (PLE)

 One of the ways that congestive heart failure (CHF) results in PLE only recently came to light.
 One of the hallmarks of CHF is an elevated central venous pressure.
 It is well known, that the increased central venous pressure causes liver congestion, further resulting in increased production of liver lymph, which is very rich with albumin.

 Using a technique called liver lymphangiography, our clinical research team discovered that there is a leakage of albumin-rich liver lymph into the intestine through the abnormal communications between liver/retroperitoneal lymphatics and duodenum.
 They then realized that embolization, a technique that uses medical glue to block lymphatic vessels, could be an effective treatment for PLE.
 The researchers studied the effectiveness of therapeutic imaging and embolization of the affected vessels.
-The study determined that embolization of the lymphatic connections between liver and intestine results in sustained improvement of PLE symptoms and albumin levels in patients with imaging and endoscopic confirmation of lymphatic leakage into the duodenum.
+The study determined that embolization of the lymphatic connections between the liver and intestine results in sustained improvement of PLE symptoms and albumin levels in patients with imaging and endoscopic confirmation of lymphatic leakage into the duodenum.

-Diagnosis of Protein Losing Enteropathy (PLE)
+Diagnosis of protein losing enteropathy (PLE)

 If you are suspected to have PLE, your doctor can confirm your diagnosis by measuring albumin and protein levels in your blood.
 PLE is then confirmed by the presence of alpha-1-antitrypsin, a sensitive protein marker, in your feces.